carpentries-incubator/better-research-software/episodes/01-introduction.md

 :::::::::::::::::: challenge

+### Tools and practices you use (10 min)

 Individually,

-- reflect on what practices (and tools) you are already using in your software development workflow,
+- reflect on what practices or tools you are already using in your software development workflow,
-- list at least 3 new practices or tools that you would like to start employing or using.
+- list some new practices or tools that you would like to start employing or using.

 Write your reflections in the shared collaborative document.